Constructive approach to solution of the conservation condition for conformal higher spin tree-point correlation function with equal spins: Results: Conservation Condition Solutions for and

 where

 and

 we see that taking into account the fact that matrix $\tilde{{\cal A}}$ is nonsingular:

-we can transform four conserving expressions (\ref{4.20}) into the form of four linear combination of the terms constructed from all possible powers of spin one monomials corrected by spin two contributions corresponding to the curvature corrections for the $AdS$ dual cubic interactions terms in bulk:
+we can transform (\ref{4.20}) into the form of four linear combination of the terms constructed from the powers of spin one monomials corrected by spin two contributions corresponding to the curvature corrections for the $AdS$ dual cubic interactions terms in bulk:

 The exact form of matrix inverse to $\tilde{{\cal A}}_{4\times 4}^{(3)}$ is presented in the Appendix (\ref{A.5}).